retext-project/retext/configuration.md

-`iconTheme`                    | string    | name of the system icon theme to use (see below) `lineNumbersEnabled`           | boolean   | whether to show column with line numbers in editor (default: false) `markdownDefaultFileExtension` | string    | default file extension for Markdown files (default: `.mkd`) `openLastFilesOnStartup`       | boolean   | whether to automatically open last documents on startup (default: false) `paperSize`                    | string    | name of default page size to use for print and export (e.g. A4, Letter) `pygmentsStyle`                | string    | name of Pygments syntax highlighting style to use (default: `default`)
+`iconTheme`                    | string    | name of the system icon theme to use (see below) `lineNumbersEnabled`           | boolean   | whether to show column with line numbers in editor (default: false) `markdownDefaultFileExtension` | string    | default file extension for Markdown files (default: `.mkd`) `openFilesInExistingWindow`    | boolean   | whether to open new files in the existing window (default: true) `openLastFilesOnStartup`       | boolean   | whether to automatically open last documents on startup (default: false) `paperSize`                    | string    | name of default page size to use for print and export (e.g. A4, Letter) `pygmentsStyle`                | string    | name of Pygments syntax highlighting style to use (default: `default`)